How to Succeed at Complex, Continuous Change

 To succeed at complex change, a rigorous approach is needed — probably a more rigorous approach than you are used to.

 Most of the advice about leading change and the models we have are based on dealing with a single change effort or change initiative.
-A single change cannot be teased out or isolated from everything else in the organization, or divorced from other changes taking place at the same time.
+A single change can’t be teased out or isolated from everything else in the organization, or divorced from other changes taking place at the same time.
 We are surrounded by churn.

 Consider the acquisition of one organization by another.
 On the surface, it sounds like a single change that must be managed.

 In reality, many changes must take place for the acquisition to be integrated successfully.
 Key decisions about talent in each organization need to be made and the fallout from each decision managed.
 IT systems and other processes need to be aligned, necessitating changes in technology and retraining for employees.
-Boards need to be merged, customer relationships transitioned, space reconfigured, brands rationalized, cultures melded, strategies reconciled, marketing campaigns redesigned.
+Boards need to be merged, customer relationships transitioned, space reconfigured, brands rationalized, cultures melded, strategies reconciled, and marketing campaigns redesigned.

 At the same time, competitors are responding with new moves; new products or services are hitting the market; consumer tastes are evolving; regulations are being imposed; key people are retiring; lean thinking is being implemented; and new strategies are being formulated.

-Since change is multifaceted, complex, and continuous, what might seem to be a single change is anything but — it is a complex change that competes for time, attention, and resources with other changes that are already underway, and those changes yet to be conceived.
+Since change is multifaceted, complex, and continuous, what might seem to be a single change is often anything but — it is a complex change that competes for time, attention, and resources with other changes that are already underway, and those changes yet to be conceived.

 You’ll want to adopt specific tools, mindsets, and even structures that enable you to achieve repeatable success when leading complex, continuous changes.
 There is no simple solution to make these challenges go away — to succeed at complex change, you need to learn and practice some new skills.